wcabus/doom-sharp/README.md

 ```

 ## Progress
 Loading the original WAD files should work, although I've only tested the shareware WAD for now.
-When running, the game loop starts and switches between the title screen, credits and help screen (depending on the game version/WAD files).

-The menu system has also already been implemented, you can access it while running the game by pressing the ESC key.
-Not all options have been implemented yet, they may change visually but not yet trigger actual actions.
-Starting a new game currently crashes.

-Next step is to implement playing back demo's so that the startup experience is complete.
+The demo games are not running as they should yet, the commands seem to be out of sync somehow.
+You can start your own game, although it currently crashes somewhere at the end of E1M1.